The video experts blog

 For example, if you specialize in MMA fights and televise one event a month or even less frequently, pay-per-view is the best option for you.
 Viewers can pay to watch the fight, and that’s it.

-However, if you’re streaming a little league or baseball game or football game, monetizing with advertisements might be the way to go so that parents and family members don’t have to pay out of pocket to see their kids play, but as the broadcaster, you’ll make some money.
+However, if you’re streaming a little league baseball game or football game, monetizing with advertisements might be the way to go so that parents and family members don’t have to pay out of pocket to see their kids play, but as the broadcaster, you’ll make some money.

 Subscriptions are valuable for broadcasters covering an entire season of a sport or a series of sporting events.